tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/test-analyzer.md

 |--------------------|-----------------|
 |*api-key:*|The `api-key` is used to authenticate the request to your Search service.
 It is a string value, unique to your service.
 The **Analyze API** request must include an `api-key` set to an admin key (as opposed to a query key).|

- You will also need the service name to construct the request URL.
-You can get the service name and `api-key` from your service dashboard in the Azure Preview Portal.
+ You also need the service name to construct the request URL.
+You can get the service name and `api-key` from your service dashboard in the Azure portal.
 See [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.

 ### Request Body
 ```json